deepakkumar6/Games/README.md

 >> Hangman_pygame

-    Install Latest Version of Python in your system .
+    Install the latest Version of Python in your system .

     Go to cmd and install pygame using command -"pip install pygame"

-    Clone The Repo using command -  git clone (link of repo)
+    Clone The Repo using command -  "git clone https://github.com/deepakkumar6/Games.git"

-    Run The code.py using command prompt
+    Run The code.py  using command prompt.

+    (The command used is -"python code.py")

-    Enjoy The Game
+    Enjoy the Game